iluwatar/java-design-patterns/resource-acquisition-is-initialization/README.md

 In plain words

-> Resource Acquisition is Initialization allows for exception-safe resource handling and means that objects are able to manage themselves without other code to inform them that a clean-up is required after use.
+> The RAII pattern in Java allows for exception-safe resource management, ensuring robust handling of critical resources.

 Wikipedia says